Starting a compost pile

 It is also the best solution to the question can you feed eggshells to hens?
 Toss them into the compost pile for the birds, having processed them slightly.

 Tomorrow by the barrowload, I will be moving it to where we will be planting the winter vegetable garden; broccoli, broad beans and spring onions.
-Lettuce, cabbages and kings all must be well-established before night temperatures drop and the soil is too cold for germination.
+Lettuce, cabbages and kings all must be well-established before night temperatures drop and the soil becomes too cold for germination.
 There will be a feast in a couple months for us too.

 It is all part of a process known as permaculture; creating a stable environment and hoping to leave a habitable planet behind for our grandchildren.
 No-till helps keep carbon in the soil and removing it from the atmosphere.